A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

 where $\bbL_k := \{k\} \times \bbM_k$ is called {\it level} $k$ and an element $i$ of $\bbM_k$ is called {\it phase $i$ (of level $k$}).
-A Markov chain characterized by this $Q$-matrix $\vc{Q}$ as (infinitesimal) generator is said to be an upper block-Hessenberg Markov chain (upper BHMC).
-Note that an upper BHMC may be called a {\it level-dependent M/G/1-type Markov chain}.
-Note also that the LD-QBD is a special case of upper BHMCs such that $\vc{Q}_{k,\ell} = \vc{O}$ if $|k - \ell| > 1$, that is, the LD-QBD generator is of block tridiagonal form.
+A Markov chain having this $Q$-matrix $\vc{Q}$ as its generator is said to be an upper block-Hessenberg Markov chain (UBH-MC).
+Note that a UBH-MC may be called a {\it level-dependent M/G/1-type Markov chain}.
+Note also that if $\vc{Q}_{k,k+m} = \vc{O}$ for all $m \ge 2$ and $k \in \bbZ_+$ then the generator is of block-tridiagonal form and thus the UBH-MC is reduced to an LD-QBD.

-Next we provide a basic assumption and some definitions associated with the stationary distribution vector of the generator $\vc{Q}$.
+We provide a basic assumption and some definitions associated with the stationary distribution vector of the UBH generator $\vc{Q}$ given in (\ref{defn-Q}).
 Assume that $\vc{Q}$ is ergodic (i.e., irreducible and positive recurrent) throughout the paper, unless otherwise stated.
 Let $\vc{\pi}:=(\pi(k,i))_{(k,i)\in\bbS}$ denote the unique and positive stationary distribution vector of the ergodic generator $\vc{Q}$ (see, e.g., \cite[Chapter 5, Theorems 4.4 and 4.5]{Ande91}).
-Thus, $\vc{\pi}$ satisfies
+By definition,